RobustBench: a standardized adversarial robustness benchmark: Background and related work

-\textbf{Common corruptions.} Unlike adversarial perturbations, common corruptions \citep{hendrycks2019robustness} try to mimic modifications of the input images, which can occur naturally: they are not imperceptible, and evaluation on them is done in the average case fashion, i.e., there is no attacker who aims at changing the classifier's decision.
-In this case, the robustness of a model is evaluated as classification accuracy on the corrupted images, averaged over types and severities of corruptions.
+Additionally, we provide leaderboards for \textit{common image corruptions} \citep{hendrycks2019robustness} that try to mimic modifications of the input images which can occur naturally.
+Unlike $\ell_p$ adversarial perturbations, they are not imperceptible and evaluation on them is done in the average-case fashion, i.e. there is no attacker who aims at changing the classifier's decision.
+In this case, the robustness of a model is evaluated as classification accuracy on the corrupted images, averaged over corruption types and severities.